Ada-Apprenticeships/dat1-assignment-fittrackpro-sarahololuo/README.md

 #### 6. Attendance Tracking (attendance_tracking.sql)
 1. [ ] 6.1 Record a member's gym visit
 2. [ ] 6.2 Retrieve a member's attendance history
-3. [ ] 6.3 Find the busiest day of the week based on gym visits
+3. [ ] 6.3 Find the busiest day of the week based on gym visits (recheck, maybe change numbers to dotw? and maybe limit to highest count day?)
 4. [ ] 6.4 Calculate the average daily attendance for each location

 #### 7. Staff Management (staff_management.sql)